“Unlike self-criticism, which asks if you’re good enough, self-compassion asks, what’s good for you”? Kristin Neff

 Providing care in the Perrysburg office.

-Tiffany received a Bachelor of Science in Dietetics from Bowling Green State University in 2006 and completed her Dietetic Internship at the Hurley Medical Center in Flint, Michigan which included clinical, community, and food service rotations.
+Tiffany received a Bachelor of Science in Dietetics from Bowling Green State University in 2006 and completed her Dietetic Internship at the Hurley Medical Center in Flint, Michigan.

 Working as a WIC (women, infant, and children) dietitian for several years, Tiffany has experience in nutrition counseling with expecting mothers, breastfeeding, and parent-child relationships to establish healthy eating habits.
 Accompanying her work at WIC, Tiffany completed a training to become a certified lactation counselor and has a special interest in how nutrition effects the phases of the female menstrual cycle.